TudorMinut/odin-recipes/README.md

 # odin-recipes
-A simple recipe site with links only using basic HTML.
+A simple recipe site with links to dishes only using basic HTML.